tbhardwick/electron_app_hello_world/README.md

-# Gemini Electron App Test
+# Electron App Hello World

 A simple Electron application demonstrating how to build a cross-platform desktop application using Electron.js, HTML, CSS, and JavaScript.